OpenDreamKit/OpenDreamKit.github.io/_posts/2018-12-14-eu-proposal.md

 - Do you have good administrative support?

 - Do you have experience coordinating people?

+{% include vspace.html %}

+- Do you have a dream?<br>Something you care enough about to devote a good chunk of your life? of your research?

+{% include vspace.html %}

 - Are you ready for an adventure?